globus/globus-compute-common/CONTRIBUTING.md

 ## Adding Changelog Fragments

-Any change to the codebase must either include a changelog fragment (in some projects these are called "newsfiles") or be in a PR labeled as `no-news-is-good-news`.
+Any change to the codebase must either include a changelog fragment (in some projects these are called "newsfiles") or be in a GitHub PR with the label `no-news-is-good-news`.

 To create a new changelog fragment, run